Information about Tumors and Cancers in Dogs

 Gastric carcinoma often shows up with a loss of appetite and/or vomiting.
 Many dogs show weight loss.
 Often signs are not obvious until dogs have an advanced stage of the cancer.
 Then it is often a matter of weeks before the dog has to be put to rest.

-Stomach cancer tends to show up in middle aged dogs - often 6 years old or older.
+Stomach cancer tends to show up in middle aged dogs - on average dogs are 9 years old, starting from around 6 years old.

 The definitive diagnosis should be made using a surgical or endoscopic biopsy.
 An ultrasound may show early signs, but this method can't exclude ulcers and other stomach problems, which give similare symptoms.